Endowments

 The Ray M. Hardin/Kelly and Kevin Miller Endowment for Small Business Education

 Established through donations by local businessman Ray M. Hardin.
-Mr. Hardin is a 40-year resident of Midwest City and owned and operated Edgewood Mobile Homes.
-He actively supports and served on the Board of the Manufactured Housing Association of Oklahoma.
+Mr. Hardin was a 40-year resident of Midwest City and owned and operated Edgewood Mobile Homes.
+He actively supported and served on the Board of the Manufactured Housing Association of Oklahoma.
 Mr. Hardin's daughter, Kelly Miller, is a lifelong resident of Midwest City and a 1991 graduate of Rose State College.
 Kevin Miller, Hardin's son-in-law is a Midwest City firefighter and also graduated from Rose State College in 1991.
 Prior to establishing this endowment, Mr. Hardin established the Katherine Joan Hardin Scholarship with the Rose State College Foundation in memory of his late wife.

 The Excellence in Teaching and Learning Endowment